Clase Azul

 Brand

-Clase Azul is a Mexican luxury tequila and mezcal house founded in 1997 in Guadalajara by Arturo Lomelí, recognized for hand-painted ceramic decanters finished by artisans.
-This page gathers the full range — the Plata, Reposado, Añejo and Ultra tequilas, three mezcals, the smoked Blanco Ahumado, and the 25th Anniversary edition — with each expression linked to its own page and verified specifications.
+Clase Azul is a Mexican tequila and mezcal house founded in 1997 in Guadalajara by Arturo Lomelí, recognized for hand-painted ceramic decanters finished by artisans.
+This page gathers the full range — the Plata, Reposado, Añejo and Ultra tequilas, the Gold joven and smoked Blanco Ahumado, three mezcals (Guerrero, Durango and San Luis Potosí), and the limited and collector editions: the 25th Anniversary, Jalisco 200, the Pink and artist-collaboration releases, and the annual Día de Muertos series — each linked to its own page with verified specifications.

 The House